-Not every driver keeps their eyes on the road, and many forget how dangerous a vehicle really is.
-The result is that distracted driving is one of the most common causes of accidents and a leading cause of deaths and injuries nationwide.
-If you were hurt in an accident and you think the other driver may have been distracted, you have rights—and you may be able to recover money all of your costs and more.
-You need to talk to a Los Angeles distracted driving accident lawyer.
+If you were hurt in an accident and think the other driver may have been distracted, you have rights.
+You may be able to recover all of your costs and more.
+You need to talk to a Los Angeles distracted driving accident lawyer today.

-The Simmrin Law Group knows how to help.
-We work on distracted driving cases more than almost any other kind of accident claim, and we understand how to prove that the driver was distracted—and get you the money you need.
-Let us give you a FREE consultation to get you started.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+The Simmrin Law Group works on distracted driving cases more than almost any other kind of accident claim.
+We understand how to prove that the driver was distracted and get you the money you need.
+Fill out the form to the right or give us a call to schedule a free, no-obligation consultation today.

 - Talking to a passenger

 - Motioning or yelling at another vehicle or talking through an open window

 - Looking at something outside the car, such as a person on the sidewalk

 - Texting or looking at a device

 For a free legal consultation with a distracted driving accidents lawyer serving Los Angeles, call (310) 928-9347

 Unfortunately, proving that another driver was distracted and negligent in their actions can be difficult.
 Obtaining the driver’s cell phone records may show that they were using their phone at the time of the accident.
 However, aside from that, you may need eyewitness testimony or traffic cam footage to show that the other driver was distracted.

 Four things must be true, in order for a driver to be guilty of negligence: